0v0katai/C.Basic/README.md

 🌍 **English** | Français | 日本語 | [简体中文](README_zh.md)

-C.Basic ("c-dot-basic") is the reference implementation of CASIO Basic programming language in C.
+C.Basic ("c-dot-basic") is the reference implementation of CASIO Basic programming language written in C.

 In addition to speeding up your CASIO Basic programs, the add-in also lets you execute SDK functions on-the-go, without opening your PC and compile a full-fledged add-in.